To read the texts click on the texts: 1 Jn 2:22-28; Jn 1:19-28

-The Gospel text of today appears immediately after the prologue in the Gospel of John.
-It narrates the witness of John.
+The Gospel text of today is one which appears immediately after the prologue in the Gospel of John and narrates the witness of John.
 John is the first witness to Jesus, who is the one who is to come.
 His preaching attracted such large crowds that the Jewish hierarchy in Jerusalem decided to investigate him.

 The priests represented the theological authorities of the nation; the Levites were concerned with the ritual and service of the temple.
 John did not seem to fit into any ecclesiastical category familiar to the Jewish authorities, and his unusual success demanded an explanation.